Anu-techy/Sales-Analysis-using-Advanced-Excel/README.md

 **Recommendations**

 Use Report to

-1.Understand customers and market performance over the time
+1. Understand customers and market performance over the time

 2. Slice and dice data to drill down the data

 3. Determine discounts, helps to negotiate with consumers, and identify potential business expansion opportunities in promising countries.